Leeuwarden, European Capital of Exiled Governments

-Frisian nature is to stick with status quo and deny the world has changed.
-Even when their land partly was washed away during great floods, and only some islands are left, they still call the seabed land.
-Yes, they have the blinkers on.
-This also applies for the status quo achieved with the central governments, both in Germany and the Netherlands.
-An influx of exiled governments or government officials into the Frisian regions would jeopardize things.
-Of course, improvements with the central governments are still being sought after locally and regionally, but it could have been much worse too.
+The Frisian temperament is to hold on to the status quo and deny that the world has changed.
+Even when parts of their land were washed away in great floods, leaving only a few islands behind, they continued to call the seabed “land.”
+Yes, they wear blinkers.
+The same attitude applies to the arrangements reached with the central governments in both Germany and the Netherlands.
+An influx of exiled governments or officials into the Frisian regions would put that balance at risk.
+Of course, efforts to secure greater equality with the central authorities continue, but their conflict-avoiding mindset often boils down to: "it could have been much worse."

-The fact the Frisian pelotte club (i.e. a paume game called kaatsen) Moed en Volharding ‘courage and persistence’ from the hamlet of Dongjum stepped out of the Koninklijke Nederlandse Kaatsbond ‘royal Dutch pelotte federation’ due to a conflict in October 2017, fired things up already in the province of Friesland.
-It is testing the nerves of many Frisians to the max.
-The Frisians are terrified the Dongjum pelotte incident sets a precedent and causes the collapse of the status quo with the central governments.
+The decision of the Frisian pelotte club Moed en Volharding ('courage and persistence') from the hamlet of Dongjum to withdraw from the Koninklijke Nederlandse Kaatsbond ('royal Dutch pelotte federation') after a conflict in October 2017 has already stirred tensions in the province of Friesland.
+It is straining the nerves of many Frisians to the limit.
+They fear that the Dongjum pelotte incident could set a precedent and ultimately threaten the fragile status quo with the central government.
+Indeed, the Frisians have, if anything, an even greater sense of drama than their English cousins.

-Therefore, Frisians were very pleased the Landtag of the state of Schleswig-Holstein concerning the region of Nordfriesland, the Landtag of the state of Niedersachsen concerning the region of Ostfriesland, and the Provinciale Staten of the province of Friesland, did just that.
-Their regional governments did not comment on the matter of the Catalan referendum and kept quiet.
-People in the Frisian lands, initially, were also pleased with the European Commission because it refrained from taking a stand as well.
-Alas, that did not last for long.
-We come back to this further.
+Therefore, the Frisians were greatly relieved when the Landtag of Schleswig-Holstein (responsible for the region of Nordfriesland), the Landtag of Niedersachsen (responsible for the region of Ostfriesland), and the Provinciale Staten of the province of Friesland did exactly that: they made no statements on the Catalan referendum or the turmoil in Spain, and remained silent.
+At first, people in the Frisian lands were also satisfied with the European Commission’s restraint in avoiding a public stance.
+But that calm did not last.
+We will return to this further below.

-If you are lucky enough to extract an opinion out of a Frisian on the whole issue at all (read our advice in Grassland conversations how to converse with Frisians in the wild), they most likely will question the legalistic approach of capital Madrid.
-They probably feel it does not help to merely declare the obvious, namely, what is lawful and what is unlawful.
-People know that already, and that is exactly the issue.
-Neither does it help to declare a regional government incompetent in matters of self-determination.
-Neither does it help that a Castile king uses similar and firm language as well.
-Language, in fact, reminding the Frisians of the Low Countries of the time of the Plakkaat van Verlatinghe ‘plaque of separation’ in the sixteenth century.
-The Plakkaat was the statement of the united republics of the Low Countries that they chose independency and thus separation from the king of Spain.
-Indeed, the same Spanish royalty now with Catalonia.
+If you are fortunate enough to draw an opinion from a Frisian on the matter at all (see our advice in our blog post Grassland Conversation.
+Where Less Is More on how to converse with Frisians in the wild), they will most likely question the rigidly legalistic stance taken by Madrid, Spain’s capital.
+To them, it is unhelpful simply to restate the obvious—what is lawful and what is unlawful.
+People already know that, and that is precisely the problem.
+Nor does it help to dismiss a regional government as incompetent in matters of self-determination.
+And it helps even less when a Castilian king employs the same stern language.
+Such words inevitably remind Frisians of the sixteenth-century Plakkaat van Verlatinghe ('act of abjuration'), the declaration by the provinces of the Low Countries that they were choosing independence—and separation—from the Spanish king.
+Indeed, it was the very same Spanish crown that now, in equally forceful tones, addresses Catalonia.

 Can voting itself be unlawful?
 Should, in a democracy, the act of creation of opinion, not be free by definition?

-The images of tough behavior of the Spanish police as spread over the internet and in the media have not helped either, according to many Frisians, albeit much juggling was going on with statistics on the exact number of injured people.
-It must be said, contrary to Frans Timmermans, the Secretary General of the Council of Europe, Thorbjørn Jagland, who guards the rule of law in Europe, did express his concern.
+The images of heavy-handed behaviour by the Spanish police, widely circulated online and in the media, have not helped either—at least in the eyes of many Frisians—even if the exact number of injured people was subject to much statistical juggling.
+It should be noted, however, that unlike Frans Timmermans, the Secretary General of the Council of Europe, Thorbjørn Jagland, whose role is to safeguard the rule of law in Europe, did voice his concern.

-Former leaders of the Frisian Movement like Johann Carl Gittermann (region of Ostfriesland), Christian Feddersen, Harro Harring (both region of Nordfriesland) and Fedde Schurer (province of Friesland) will turn over in their graves if they would hear about it.
-Netto effect, it probably has pushed more Catalan citizens into the yes-camp of independence.
+Former leaders of the Frisian Movement—Johann Carl Gittermann from the region of Ostfriesland, Christian Feddersen and Harro Harring from the region of Nordfriesland, and Fedde Schurer from the province of Friesland—would surely be turning in their graves if they could hear of it.
+The net effect, however, has likely been to push even more Catalan citizens into the 'yes' camp for independence.

 Kneppelfreed